Tag Archives: serotonin

 Now Dr Hashemi’s team at Imperial College has developed a revolutionary, non-invasive technique for diagnostically tracking serotonin levels in real time and turning the results into music.

-Tickets will be available on Eventbrite soon.
+Tickets are available on Eventbrite.

 30th June 2026: Of Doubtful salmon and Hovering Hamsters